Peninsula Strikers FC: 2013

+Jamie Skelly, assured of his position by the previous committee, was ousted by the new committee, who thought a change in direction was the way to go.
+Former youth coach Dave Reid was appointed instead, with the idea that fielding a team of youngsters who came up through the club's junior ranks would help with their results.
+At the same time, a number of players left in protest of Skelly's dismissal.
+Things did not pan out, and they had to win a playoff against Sandringham to remain in the league, successfully fighting off relegation.

 2014

-Having been reappointed for 2014 Dave Reid managed to secure some new players for the club in the opening game of the season at Seaford expectations were high and despite a loss, many thought that the club could do well.
-At the halfway mark of the season, Dave Reid tended his resignation and Billy Rae was appointed the new coach, his approach to the players was give ninety minutes of soccer or you can leave the club.

-At the end of the season, they found themselves second bottom on the ladder and every likelihood that they would be playing in State League Three in 2015.

-It was with a great sigh of relief on hearing that Eastern Lions were going to join the new Victorian soccer competition the Federation had canvassed other clubs into joining the league that was now to enter its second season, amazingly Nunawading who finished below ourselves also decided to join, the Lions move meant a vacancy would occur that they could fill and stay in the same league.
+Having been reappointed for 2014, Dave Reid managed to secure some new players for the club.
+At the halfway mark of the season, Dave Reid tendered his resignation, and Billy Rae was appointed the new coach.
+At the end of the season, they found themselves second bottom on the ladder and once again facing relegation.
+However, the Eastern Lions decided to join the new Victorian soccer competition, the National Premier Leagues Victoria 2.
+They had canvassed other clubs into joining the league that was entering its second season.
+Nunawading, who finished below the Strikers, also decided to join.
+The Lions' move meant there was a vacancy that the Strikers could fill and stay in the same league, avoiding relegation.

 2015

-The club's new committee also decided on appointing a new coach Craig Lewis who gained a lot of respect as a player at Strikers some years ago, accepted the challenge.
-Little did he know what would face him at those early training sessions very few players from either the firsts or the reserve squads from 2014 came back and in some desperation began to seek new players from contacts that he had.
-Players came from many areas and yes by the first game they had two teams.
-To summarise the season Craig established some stability in the club, again it would not be a really good season however the first eleven finished mid table which with everything that had occurred throughout the season was an excellent result.
-Sad to say the usually good reserve side struggled all season on some occasions not even able to field a full side.
-Billy Buchanan who had returned from Scotland during the year took over the coaching role when Jimmy Stewart decided to relinquish the job, both these guys were dedicated people but they simply did not have the players and they were cellar dwellers all season.
-The seeds, however, have been sown for next season and provided they could retain the majority of the players season 2016 could be a lot brighter.
+The club's new committee also decided on appointing a new coach, Craig Lewis, who gained a lot of respect as a player at Strikers some years ago.
+Very few players from either the first or the reserve squads from 2014 came back, and, in desperation, Lewis began to seek new players through contacts that he had.
+He successfully brought in players, and by the time the season began, Strikers had a full first squad.
+Lewis established some stability in the club, though it would not be a very good season.
+Still, the club finished mid-table, which, with everything that had occurred throughout the season, was an excellent result.

+However, the usually successful reserve side struggled all season, on some occasions not even able to field a full side.
+Billy Buchanan, who had returned from Scotland during the year, took over the coaching role when Jimmy Stewart decided to relinquish the job.